Right to counsel

 Legislation, Adult Protective Proceedings - Proposed Ward

-During the annual review of a protective placement, the guardian ad litem must notify the individual and their guardian of their right to counsel, Wis.
+During the annual review of a protective placement, the guardian ad litem must orally notify the individual and their guardian of their right to counsel, Wis.
 Stat.
-Ann. § 55.18(2)(b)(2) , and report to the court whether individual counsel is recommended.
+Ann. § 55.18(2)(b)(2), and, within 30 days after appointment, file with the court a written report indicating whether the “individual or the individual’s guardian requests or the guardian ad litem recommends that legal counsel be appointed for the individual.”
 Wis.
 Stat.
 Ann. § 55.18(2)(f)(3).
 The court must refer the individual to legal counsel if the court determines that legal counsel is necessary or if the guardian ad litem requests it.
 Wis.
 Stat.
 Ann. § 55.18(3)(c).

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.